TL;DR

 This isn't simply about feeling tired.
 It's a precursor to debilitating chronic illness, lost careers, and a potential lifetime financial burden exceeding £3.9 million for high-achieving individuals.
 But there is a powerful, proactive solution.
 Private Medical Insurance (PMI) is no longer a simple luxury; it is an essential tool for shielding your health, your career, and your financial future from the devastating impact of burnout.

-The World Health Organization (WHO) officially recognises burnout as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognises burnout as an "occupational phenomenon."
 It's not classified as a medical condition itself, but rather a state of chronic workplace stress that has not been successfully managed.
 It is defined by three core dimensions:

 Recent studies paint a stark picture.
 A 2023 report by Deloitte found that 28% of UK employees had left a job due to burnout, a figure alarmingly close to one in three.
 This exodus highlights a workforce pushed to its limits, often suffering in silence until a breaking point is reached.